klk645445/OBrainRot_NUS-Hackathon/readme.md

 ### High Level Diagram
 ![Diagram](images/diagram.png)

+### Switch
+Deciding if its a thread or an actual link based on the link provided, if it is a thread it will go through a filter via VADER and llama 3.3 70b via sentiment analysis to see which thread to select, else it would enter directly into scraping.

 ### Scraping
 Simple webscraping using Reddit's open source API, to collect the title and story based off the reddit website